fireship-io/fireship.io/components/README.md

 # Angular Elements Component Library

-The interactive component library for Fireship.io
+This is interactive component library for Fireship.io